 Andrew bought his first pair of Wheelworks wheels 13 years ago.
-Like many of our customers, he’s upgraded bikes over the years, each time returning to us to upgrade his wheels.
-Unlike many of our customers however, Andrew started working for us earlier this year bringing his eclectic work experience and broad cycling background to help other cyclists optimise their rides.
+Like many of our customers, he's upgraded bikes over the years, each time returning to us to upgrade his wheels.
+Unlike many of our customers however, Andrew started working for us in 2022, bringing his eclectic work experience and broad cycling background to help other cyclists optimise their rides.

 I love reading a good adventure story - one which shares the experience of the highs and lows of the trip - and it’s great to see people doing these crazy adventures even if I have no plans to do them myself.
 This write-up of Andrew’s Tour Aotearoa is a great read which does just that, so settle in and enjoy.

 "Everything I own is wet, so I’m staying in a motel tonight and hogging the guest laundry.
 I get excited when I stay in a motel, because they have hairdryers.
 I won’t go into exactly what a cyclist with saddle sores does with a hairdryer, but it’s not for drying your hair."

 I’ve been re-reading my emails home from my first Tour Aotearoa attempt in 2018 in preparation for writing this article, and it’s a great reminder that the event is as much a mental and emotional journey as it is a physical challenge.